EngineerDanny/engineerdanny.github.io/_projects/5_project.md

 </div>

 ## Interpretation
-The figure above is a scatter plot that visualizes the test accuracy percentages of three different algorithms—nearest neighbors, linear model, and a featureless model—applied to two datasets: spam and zip.
+The figure above is a scatter plot that visualizes the test accuracy percentages of three different algorithms—nearest neighbors, linear model, and a featureless model—applied to two datasets: `spam` and `zip`.
 Each data point represents the accuracy achieved by an algorithm on a specific dataset.

 - **Horizontal Axis (test_accuracy_percent)**: Ranges from 50 to 100, representing the accuracy percentage of the algorithms in predicting the correct outcomes on the test datasets.
 - **Vertical Axis (algorithm)**: Lists the three algorithms used in the evaluation: nearest neighbors, linear model, and featureless.